assareh/tfc-agent/README.md

 ## Notes
 * Please ensure the consumer workspace [Execution Mode](https://www.terraform.io/docs/cloud/workspaces/settings.html#execution-mode) is set to Agent!
-* Helper scripts are provided to create and delete an agent token.
+* Helper scripts are provided to create and delete agent tokens.
 This can also be done from the Terraform Cloud Organization Settings.

 ## References
 * [Terraform Cloud Agents](https://www.terraform.io/docs/cloud/workspaces/agent.html)